 Crew size, location, task assignments can readily be tracked.
 But what about all the other crews who are operating hands-on?
 They are in a far more hostile environment and their ability to keep track of who’s where, doing what, is far more challenging, yet none the less important.

-When operating at an emergency scene there are, essentially, three types of situational awareness:
+When operating at an emergency scene there are multiple situational awarenesses, including:

 Personal situational awareness: A crew member’s awareness of his or her own surroundings.